-If two (2) or three (3) areas other than the Training Program, Trainees and Consultants are rated below three (3), an interim visit will be required within six (6) months.
-After two (2) interim visits and there is no improvement, the Accreditation status will be downgraded.
+If more than (1) area is rated below three (3) for Levels I and II and below four (4) for Levels III and IV, an interim visit will be required within six (6) months.
+After two (2) interim visits and there is no improvement, the accreditation status will be downgraded for Levels II to IV or revoked in case of Level I.